svenikea/svenikea/readme.md

 ### Hi there, I'm Ky - aka BeastMaster64 👋

-## I'm a Developer, and Linux Enthusiast
+## I'm a DevOps, and Linux Enthusiast
 - 🌱 I’m currently learning Devops stuffs 🤣
 - 👯 I’m looking to collaborate with other developer
 - 🥅 2022 Goals: Contribute more to Open Source projects and become a DevOps